1. thinkSPAIN

 Tax benefits have also been introduced to incentivise certain rental practices, and the new housing law offers some tax breaks for landlords.
 These include:

-From April 2025, there will be a new rubbish tax across Spain.
+From April 2025, a new rubbish tax was introduced across Spain and continues to apply in 2026.
 This is an extra charge to cover the cost of collecting and getting rid of rubbish.
 Who pays this tax depends on where you live.
-In some places, it's the landlord's responsibility, while in others, it's the tenant's.
+In some places, it's the landlord's responsibility, while in others, it's the tenant.
 So, if you're a landlord or tenant, check with your local town hall to find out who's responsible for paying in your area.

 Changes to property tax rates in Spain

 Property owners in Spain have to pay an annual property tax called IBI (Impuesto sobre Bienes Inmuebles).
 The amount you pay depends on the value of your property and the tax rates set by your region.
-In 2025, these tax rates are changing in many parts of Spain.
+These tax rates are changing in many parts of Spain.
 Most of the biggest cities will see an increase in IBI, but in Madrid, it's actually going down.
-New to 2025 is an empty property surcharge on the IBI.
-This proposal is aimed at properties which have remained vacant for over two years, with at least four such properties owned.
-The proposal is a 150% increase of the associated IBI tax.
+Introduced in 2025 and applicable in 2026 is an empty property surcharge on the IBI.
+This measure targets properties that have remained vacant for over two years, with at least four such properties owned.
+This can result in a surcharge of up to 150% of the associated IBI tax.
 Again, it's best to check with your local town hall to see how these changes will affect your tax bill.

 New regulations on tourist (short-term) rentals in Spain

-With the growing popularity of platforms like Airbnb, the Spanish government has introduced new rules for tourist rentals in 2025.
-These rules aim to prevent too many homes being used for short-term lets and to make sure there are enough properties available for long-term rentals.
+With the growing popularity of platforms like Airbnb, the Spanish government introduced new rules for tourist rentals in 2025.
+These rules were aimed to prevent too many homes being used for short-term lets and to make sure there are enough properties available for long-term rentals.

 Here are the main changes:

-These new rules are designed to control the short-term rental market and ensure it doesn't negatively impact the availability of long-term rentals.
+These rules are designed to control the short-term rental market and ensure it does not negatively impact the availability of long-term housing.
+They continue to apply in 2026, with enforcement and local interpretation varying by region and municipality.

-A notable development in 2025 is the new squatter law, aimed at addressing the rising issue of illegal occupants, known as "okupas."
+A notable development introduced at the end of 2024 and applied throughout 2025 and 2026 is the new squatter law, aimed at addressing the rising issue of illegal occupants, known as "okupas."
 Approved on December 19, 2024, this law introduces a fast-track trial process for squatter evictions, significantly reducing timelines.
 Cases of trespassing (allanamiento de morada) and property usurpation (usurpación de vivienda) can now be resolved in as little as 15 days, a stark contrast to the previous two-year average.
 This involves arrested squatters appearing in court within 72 hours, with trials scheduled within 15 days and rulings issued within three days post-trial, enhancing efficiency for property owners.

 This is thanks to the law making it clearer when the police can intervene and remove squatters, especially within the first 48 hours of the illegal occupation.
 This new Spanish law is a positive step towards protecting property rights in Spain.
 It should give landlords more confidence and encourage them to rent out their properties, which could lead to more properties being available and potentially lower rental prices.